Healthcare professionals need to screen patients for domestic violence.

 Dr. L. Kevin Hamberger, Professor at the Medical College of Wisconsin has spent a couple of decades learning about IPV, its prevalence and what we can do about it.
 A study he and some colleagues put together discovered that while people have been training health professionals about IPV, that frequently does not change the delivery of their care.
 He and his cohorts identified a few reasons why and set out to do something about that problem.

-Join us as we first air this discussion about how health care systems can change in order to respond to those experiencing partner violence and where the model is working.
+Join us as we air this discussion about how health care systems can change in order to respond to those experiencing intimate partner violence and where the model is working.